argoproj-labs/hera/docs/walk-through/parameters.md

     print(f"You just said: '{message}'")
 ```

-If we want to get the stdout from running the `hello` Script template, function call returns a `Step` object that we
+To get the stdout from running the `hello` Script template, we can assign the `Step` object returned from the function
-assign to a variable, and then we pass its `result` to the `repeat_back` template:
+call to a variable, and then we pass its `result` to the `repeat_back` template:

 ```py
 with Workflow(